matn7/CS-Notes/src/main/java/compact/README.md

 - The output of the example would show that each thread has its own separate copy of the `ThreadLocal` object, with its own value.

+**Why ThreadLocal is useful**

+- A `ThreadLocal` variable is a variable that is specific to a single thread, and can be accessed and modified by that thread only.
+- This is useful in situations where you need to maintain per-thread state, such as thread-specific configuration or context information.
+- For example, consider a web application that uses a pool of threads to handle incoming requests.
+- Each request is processed by a different thread, and you want to maintain a user-specific context for each request, such as the user's identity, preferences, or session information.
+- You can achieve this by using a `ThreadLocal` variable to store this information, rather than using a global or shared variable, which would be accessible by all threads and would result in concurrent access issues.
+- Another example is in a multi-threaded logging system, where each thread has its own log file and you need to maintain a separate log context for each thread.
+- By using a `ThreadLocal` variable, you can associate a unique log file with each thread, and write logs to the appropriate file without the need for synchronization or locking.
+- `ThreadLocal` variables are also useful for maintaining thread-local cache or buffer data structures, or for managing thread-local transactions or resources. explicit
+- In general, `ThreadLocal` variables are a convenient and efficient mechanism for managing per-thread state in a multi-threaded environment, without the need for explicit synchronization or locking.

 **Volatile keyword**

-- The volatile keyword is used to indicate that a variable may be modified by multiple threads.
+- The `volatile` keyword is used to indicate that a variable may be modified by multiple threads.
-- When a variable is declared as volatile, the Java Virtual Machine will ensure that all threads see the most up-to-date value of the variable by reading it from main memory instead of caching it in a thread-local storage.
+- When a variable is declared as `volatile`, the Java Virtual Machine will ensure that all threads see the most up-to-date value of the variable by reading it from main memory instead of caching it in a thread-local storage.
-- Interview question: How does the volatile keyword work in multithreading context?
+- Interview question: How does the `volatile` keyword work in multithreading context?
-    - Answer: The volatile keyword tells the JVM that a variable may be modified by multiple threads, and as such it ensures that each thread reads the variable from main memory and not from a thread-local cache.
+    - The `volatile` keyword tells the JVM that a variable may be modified by multiple threads, and as such it ensures that each thread reads the variable from main memory and not from a thread-local cache.
     - This ensures that all threads have the most up-to-date value of the variable and prevent stale value problem.

+**Mechanism of volatile**

+- In Java, a `volatile` variable is stored in main memory, which is accessible to all threads in a program.
+- This is in contrast to a non-volatile variable, which may be stored in a CPU cache or in a thread-local storage, and is only visible to the thread that created it.
+- When a thread accesses a `volatile` variable, it always reads the value of the variable from main memory, rather than from its cache.
+- This ensures that all threads see the latest value of the variable, even if it was updated by another thread.
+- The mechanism that ensures that a `volatile` variable is read from main memory is the `volatile` keyword, which is used to declare the variable.
+- When a variable is declared as `volatile`, the Java Virtual Machine (JVM) guarantees that any write to the variable will be visible to all threads and that any read of the variable will return the latest value written by any thread.
+- This is accomplished through a combination of memory barriers and memory visibility guarantees provided by the JVM and the underlying hardware.
+- The precise details of how this works may depend on the underlying platform, but the overall goal is to ensure that the value of a `volatile` variable is always up-to-date across all threads in a program.

 **Consumer Producer**